neuromaternal/neuromaternal.github.io/content/publication/2020MariaPaterninaDieCerebralCortexCommunications.md

 ---
-title: "The paternal transition entails neuroanatomic adaptations that are associated with the father’s brain response to hisinfant cues"
+title: "The paternal transition entails neuroanatomic adaptations that are associated with the father’s brain response to his infant cues"
 authors:
-- María Paternina-Die
+- María Paternina Die
-- Magdalena Martínez-García
+- Magdalena Martínez García
 - Clara Pretus
 - Elseline Hoekzema
 - Erika Barba-Müller